element-hq/riot-android/docs/notifications.md

 In GCM mode, when [background sync](#background-synchronisation--enable-background-sync) is enabled, while the app syncs in background, it needs to display a persistent notification.
 The displayed message is then `Synchronising`.

-Once the sync is complete, the notification is removed and a normal, removable, notification showing messages is displayed.
+Once the sync is complete, the notification is removed and a normal (ie, removable) notification showing messages is displayed.

 ### Fallback mode